mobabel/MoMeGo/README.md

 ## Overview

-Development scene: 2009, the mobile world of Nokia, there were only few smart phones like iPhone 3G.
+Development scene: 2009, the mobile world of Nokia, there were only few of smart phones like iPhone 3G.
 Most of apps are J2ME apps.

 Video Demo:
 https://www.youtube.com/watch?v=FYwnZ86NiZQ